 So, which companies are looking for transcribers?

 This Boston-based company got its start in 2007 and regularly hires both in-house and remote transcript editors.
-According to Glassdoor, transcript editors earn from $18-$19/hour.
+According to Glassdoor, transcript editors earn an average of $18 to $19 per hour.

-As a member of 3Play, you’ll be able to set your own schedule; also, communication between the highers up and their employees is reported to be very good.
+As a member of 3Play, you’ll be able to set your own working schedule; also, communication between the leaders and their employees is reported to be very good.